 In order to vote, you must produce one piece of authorized identification that establishes both your name and current address.
 Picture ID is not required.

-Please note there are no voting lists, and voters cannot have someone verbally vouch for them.
+Please note there are no voting lists.

 The following forms of authorized identification with an voter's name and current address will be accepted at Voting Stations: